Izzain/Cyber-security-awareness-email-company/README.md

 # Cyber-security-awareness-email-company
 This is the weekly email I send to users in my company for cybersecurity awareness.
-The picture/poster is from the website in read me.

 Poster
 1. https://www.cyberpilot.io/free-gdpr-and-cyber-security-posters